 It will also help you to explore your current concerns and prepare for an appointment.
 So try and find a quiet space and give yourself the time to go through it.
 You do not need to give long answers; you can also put "I would prefer to talk about this in person" if it is difficult to write about.

 If you are struggling with the form you could ask a member of staff or trusted friend to help fill out the form with you; it's important though that this is done with you and not for you.

-The form is confidential and will only be seen by the Student Counselling & Student Wellbeing Services staff.
+The form is confidential and will only be seen by Student Services staff.